 The total year-on-year change in operating expenses as a percentage of the decline in gross profit.
 We aim for a recovery ratio of 50% in case gross profit declines.

 We distinguish three categories of revenue: revenue from temporary billings, permanent placement fees, and other revenue.
 'Revenue from temporary billings' includes the amounts received or receivable for the services of temporary staff including the salary and salary-related employment costs of those staff.
 These revenues are generally based on the number of hours worked by the temporary staff.
 'Revenue from permanent placements' includes the fee received or receivable for the services provided.
 The fee generally calculated as a percentage of the candidate’s remuneration package.
 The category 'other revenue' includes revenue for services such as payrolling, outplacement, outsourcing, managed services provider, consultancy, and related HR offerings.

 Revenue categories are service concept: Staffing (including HR Solutions), Inhouse Services, and Professionals.

 Segments are geographical areas and are reported in line internal reporting.

-Associates are companies where Randstad Holding nv has significant influence, but no control, over the financial and operational policies, generally accompanying shareholding of between 20% and 50% of the voting rights.
+Associates are companies, in which Randstad Holding nv has significant influence, but no control, over the financial and operational policies, generally accompanying shareholding of between 20% and 50% of the voting rights.
 The share of profit or loss of the associate is presented in this line of the income statement.

 Taxes on income comprise current taxes and the realization of deferred taxes.
-Current taxes on income are the sum of taxes levied on the results before taxes, in the countries where those results were generated, based on local tax regulations and against tax rates of the applicable year.
+Current taxes on income are the sum of taxes levied on the results before taxes, in the countries, in which those results were generated, based on local tax regulations and against tax rates of the applicable year.
 Tax-exempt income and expenses not deductible for tax purposes are taken into account in calculating taxes on income.